Bowling Green, Florida

 Bowling Green is a city in Hardee County, Florida, United States.
 The population was 2,405 at the 2020 census.

 History

 One of the first settlers of the vicinity, A.M.
 Chester of Bowling Green, Kentucky, established a homestead in 1883.
-In 1886, he gave 40 acres to the Florida Southern Railway, a service that continues to operate in the area.
-As the town began to develop, the industries of Citrus Farming and Phosphate Mining took hold with in the town.
+In 1886, he gave 40 acre to the Florida Southern Railway, a service that continues to operate in the area.
+As it began to develop, the industries of citrus farming and phosphate mining took hold within the city.

+The City of Bowling Green was officially incorporated as a municipality in 1927.